maliksalman/dev-service-broker/README.md

 Currently, the services offered by this service-broker are:

+- ElasticSearch
+- MongoDB
 - MySQL
+- RabbitMQ
 - Redis
-- RabbitMQ
-- ElasticSearch